kemalcr/kemal-cache/README.md

 [![CI](https://github.com/kemalcr/kemal-cache/actions/workflows/ci.yml/badge.svg)](https://github.com/kemalcr/kemal-cache/actions/workflows/ci.yml)

+## Powerful Caching For Kemal Applications

-`kemal-cache` is a response caching middleware for [Kemal](https://kemalcr.com/).
+`kemal-cache` is production-oriented response caching middleware for [Kemal](https://kemalcr.com/).
-It is intentionally small, storage-agnostic, and safe by default.
+It is built for teams that want lower response times, less repeated work, and safer HTTP caching behavior without bolting on a large framework.

+Use it when your application serves expensive pages, API responses, catalog endpoints, content feeds, or read-heavy routes that should be fast on repeat requests.

-## Highlights
+## Why `kemal-cache`

-- Kemal-native middleware API
+- Kemal-native middleware with a clean Crystal API
-- safe defaults for authenticated, cookie-bearing, and non-cacheable responses
+- safe-by-default behavior for authenticated, cookie-bearing, and private responses
 - in-memory and Redis-backed stores
-- custom cache keys, filters, and invalidation
+- custom cache keys, filters, invalidation, and TTL policies
+- automatic `ETag` and `Last-Modified` generation
-- HTTP validator support with `ETag`, `Last-Modified`, and `304 Not Modified`
+- conditional request support with `304 Not Modified`
-- built-in observability via counters and event hooks
+- built-in counters and event hooks for observability
+- focused surface area that stays easy to reason about

+## What You Get

+`kemal-cache` is designed to cover the caching capabilities most Kemal apps actually need:

+- route-level response caching with minimal setup
+- storage-agnostic design via `Store`
+- strong default rules around what should not be cached
+- request-aware cache keys
+- explicit invalidation APIs
+- safe fallback behavior when cached payloads are corrupt
+- deployment flexibility from single-process apps to multi-instance Redis-backed setups

-## Installation
+## Quick Start

 Add the shard to `shard.yml`: